datanav/docs/management-studio.rst

 Systems
 =======

-When pressing Systems, it gives list of various systems connected to this node.
+When pressing Systems, it gives a list of various systems defined on this node.
 In the column called "Type" it states which type of system it is e.g. whether this is a microservice, a mssql, url or rest.

 By pressing one of the systems, it takes you into the config for a particular system.
 You find six tabs where you can manage permissions and secrets in addition to see status, see which pipes go in and out of system in graph tab and lastly get an overview.